platformsh/platformsh-docs/docs/src/integrations/source/gitlab.md

 {{< note >}}

-If the repository you are trying to integrate with a Platform.sh project has a default branch that is not `master` (such as `main`), there are a few additional steps you will need to perform to setup the integration.
+If the repository you are trying to integrate with a Platform.sh project has a default branch that isn't `master` (such as `main`), there are a few additional steps you need to perform to setup the integration.
 See the [Renaming the default branch guide](/guides/general/default-branch.md) for more information.

 {{< /note >}}